hajaknow/cdk-ts-workshop/README.md

 CDK spits out the API GW endpoint which calls the lambda function.
 Curl it!

-You can also see that the Lambda was created
+You can also see that the Lambda was created:
 ```bash
 # Test lamba and api-gw are created
 laws lambda list-functions